Aanchal-1234/CareerSearch/README.md

 #### **About-us**

-**On clicking the “About” button on the navbar, we will be redirected to the about-us section.**<br>
+**On clicking the “About Us” button on the navbar, we will be redirected to the about-us section.**<br>
 ![2](https://github.com/Aanchal-1234/photos/blob/main/CareerSearch/CS2.png)

 #### **Contact-us**